Updated May 4, 2021

 Older chickens tend to be less active than their younger flockmates, and as a result, will likely need their toenails trimmed more often than they used to in order to keep them comfortable.
 In addition, they may also need to have a moisturizing salve applied to their legs and feet to keep their scales from drying out too much!

-As their gait changes due to general stiffness or other mobility issues, bumblefoot will be more likely.
+As their A specific way of moving and the rhythmic patterns of hooves and legs.
+Gaits are natural (walking, trotting, galloping) or acquired meaning humans have had a hand in changing their gaits for "sport". changes due to general stiffness or other mobility issues, bumblefoot will be more likely.
 Be sure to closely monitor the bottom of an older chicken’s feet to watch for any signs of redness or irritation.

 Managing Arthritis In Older Chickens

-Arthritis is one of the most common health concerns in older animals, especially large breed chickens due to their size, but can also manifest in other breeds of chickens as well.
+Arthritis is one of the most common health concerns in older animals, especially Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens due to their size, but can also manifest in other breeds of chickens as well.
 A chicken might develop arthritis or joint inflammation in either or both of their legs or feet.
 Untreated, this could eventually manifest as debilitating chronic pain.
 You might have to treat an older chicken with regular anti-inflammatory treatments or chicken-approved NSAID pain relievers such as Meloxicam or Carprofen (never use a combination of NSAIDs).
 In more advanced cases, the addition of Tramadol can be beneficial.
 Sanctuaries have also seen some success treating arthritis pains with more natural remedies in conjunction with medication.
 These include Botswella (also known as Indian Frankincense) to successfully lower inflammation, as well as acupuncture, cayenne, turmeric, and anecdotally, CBD oil.
 Make extra sure that their environment is as arthritis-friendly as can be, minimizing steep grades (or installing elderly chicken-appropriate ramps) and long walks to food or water if possible!
 Make sure to talk to your veterinarian to assess the individual and create a treatment plan for arthritis.

 If a chicken is in too much pain to move due to severe arthritis, injury, or illness, they will require special accommodations to keep them comfortable.
 For more information on providing supportive care for non-ambulatory chicken residents, check out our resource here.